Developing Video Content for Students

 For capturing lectures, stories, and interviews, there are a few tools.
-Online conferencing tools like Blackboard Collaborate Ultra and Zoom allow for the capture of conversations of one or more people.
+Online conferencing tools like Zoom allows for the capture of conversations of one or more people.
 For short response videos, Kaltura WebCam and Canvas Media Record tools can be used.
 Kaltura Machine Captioning is also available to make recorded content accessible.

 With regard to the creation of multi-source videos, the recommended tool is Camtasia.
 This tool allows for screen capture, integration of PowerPoint slides, and video of an instructor talking.
 Camtasia a stand-alone software you download from the Campus Software Library and install on your computer.
 Best practices would recommend the purchase of a secondary microphone to enhance the quality of the audio — something like the Snowball ICE.
 Kaltura Machine Captioning is also available to make recorded content accessible